kamerynjw/kamerynjw.github.io/teaching/2024/math01b/syllabus.md

 Notes, calculators, and electronic devices are not allowed for quizzes.

-Oral Final
+Final
 ====

-At the end of the semester you will schedule individual meetings with me to discuss how the class went and for you to demonstrate your mastery of the course material.
-Before these sessions, I will put up a list of problems and you will do a selection of the problems in-person for me.
+At the end of the semester there will be a cumulative assessment of your learning.
+Format to be announced.

 Homework
 ========